milkyway-labs/milkyway/x/restaking/README.md

 ### MsgRemoveOperatorFromAllowlist

-It allows the service admin to remove an operator from the allowed list.
+It allows the service admin to remove an operator to the list of allowed operator to secure the service.
 If the operator was securing the service will be stopped from securing it.
 When the last operator is removed from the allow list the service will allow all operators to join.

 ```protobuf reference
 https://github.com/milkyway-labs/milkyway/blob/v8.1.0/proto/milkyway/restaking/v1/messages.proto#L133-L146